 But what happens if governments neglect their responsibility to prevent climate change?
 Next, we look to peer-reviewed academic journal Ecological Economics for some overarching suggestions of how climate change might impact the world’s financial stability.
 The paper, titled Climate Change, Financial Stability and Monetary Policy, establishes various potential consequences of climate change on the global economy; as an example, we’ll be assuming that climate change will cause a reduction of consumption and investment, alongside a slowing growth of the labour market; it will be a period in which savers are rewarded.
 These reductions in consumption, investment, and labour output would be the consequences of a rise in pessimism from investors – it would be increasingly difficult to pick a climate-change-proof investment.
 Likewise, an increasingly tumultuous period could “induce households to save more for precautionary reasons.”
 In short, no spending and no funding.

-Somewhat ironically, a rapid rise in CO2 will likely be caused by an increase in production output that is spurred on by a period of positive economic growth.
+Somewhat ironically, sudden economic growth would eventually cause a climate-induced crash due to a rapid rise in CO2 emissions.
 Higher demand for products would encourage an increase in production for short-term profit, with companies potentially moving their production to the various countries around the world that have laxer environmental legislation.
-The paper hypothesised that a significant rise in atmospheric temperature would eventually cause a slow down in output as demand begins to wane.
+The paper hypothesised that a significant rise in atmospheric temperature would eventually cause a decline in output as demand begins to wane.
 The “destruction of capital” and slow growth “deteriorates liquidity, which in turn increases their rate of default.”
-What likely follows is a period of economic recession, which will decrease investment in green technology and renewable energy.
+What likely follows is a period of economic recession, which will (again, ironically) decrease investment in green technology and renewable energy.
 Before this slowdown occurs, or to counter this once it begins, banks and, to a greater extent, governments will likely fill the investment gap by providing credit for green investment (or what the study calls “green bonds”); green investment will likely reduce the risks to the global financial market (or reverse the impacts once it begins).

 Green Quantitative Easing – A Potential Solution?

-By now, you’ve probably heard of quantitative easing – it’s the creation of new money to be injected into the economy to encourage, among other things, investment and lending.
+Quantitative easing is the creation of new money to be injected into the economy to encourage investment and lending.
 Often thought of as a short-term solution, green quantitative easing would, in fact, be directly addressing and preventing a long-term issue.
 The logic is that the government would inject cash into the economy alongside the creation of a government-owned “green investment bank”.
 The government would use this newly created money to purchase bonds from the green investment bank that would be used for clean energy investment, the creation of energy-efficient houses, alongside other similar initiatives.
 The Guardian commented on the topic of green quantitative easing back in 2015, explaining how, unlike traditional quantitative easing, it would not “create new debt” as the government would effectively be backing itself.
 The money injected into this green investment bank would then be used to invest in green technologies and projects that could potentially yield profits for the government-owned green investment bank, while reducing the country’s environmental impact.

 We’ve barely scratched the surface of how climate change meets finance.
 If you’re passionate about learning more, speak with our course advisors today to find out how our business courses can prepare you for a future where green business is on every company’s agenda.